mvaudel/tutorials/README.md

 You will find the following icons throughout the text:

-* :pencil2: : You need to do something
+-   📝 : You need to do something.
-* :thought_balloon: : A question to trigger your attention on an important point of detail.
-Clicking the icon takes you to the answer.
+-   💭 : A question to trigger your attention on an important point of detail.
-* :speech_balloon: : Something you might want to discuss with someone else (or an AI or yourself).
+-   💬 : Something you might want to discuss.
+-   💡: A tip or an idea for later

 ## License

-Unless specified otherwise, the content of this repository is shared under the Creative Commons Attribution 4.0	cc-by-4.0 license.
+Unless specified otherwise, the content of this repository is shared under the Creative Commons Attribution 4.0 [cc-by-4.0](https://creativecommons.org/licenses/by/4.0/) license.